legal / right

 Right to List and Sell Data

-Read our terms below to learn more about your rights and responsibilities as a data provider on Opendatabay.
+Read our terms below to learn more about your rights and responsibilities as a data provider on Opendatabay

 Definitions

 The term 'Opendatabay' or 'us' or 'we' refers to the owner of the marketplace whose registered office is 7 Hungate, Beccles, NR349TT, United Kingdom.
 Our company registration number 15711573, registered in England and Wales.
-The term 'Data Provider' or 'user' or 'you' refers to the user trying to list data on our marketplace or upload dataset sample.
+The term 'Data Provider' or 'user' or 'you' refers to the user trying to list data on our marketplace or upload data product sample.

 Data Provider Declarations